 The RIHPHC has the statutory authority to accept contributions of partial interest in real property for conservation purposes in perpetuity.
 The Preservation Easements Program was established to preserve and protect cultural resources including buildings, archaeological sites, and land areas.
 The RIHPHC considers accepting easements for buildings listed or eligible for listing in the National Register, including those that contribute to the significance of a historic district.
-The agency will also consider accepting easements on important historic properties and archaeological sites if the resource is listed or eligible for listing in the National Register.
 Evaluation of a potential easement donation is guided by the Secretary of the Interior's Standards.
 Donors are required to fund an endowment equal to 5% of the appraised value of the property.
 Easements are required by the RIHPHC for all historic properties rehabilitated using state or federal grant funds administered by the agency.